 Get Relief From Uncontrollable Asthma

-Biologic treatment for asthma can provide relief when your asthma doesn’t respond to standard therapies.
+Asthma biologic therapy treatment can provide relief when your asthma doesn’t respond to standard therapies.
 Learn more about biologic therapy treatment for asthma from board-certified Allergist Dr. Reena Mehta in New Orleans.
 Contact us to schedule your appointment today!

 “I was traveling in New Orleans and was experiencing a significant allergic reaction.
 I have had allergies since I was a child, but I wasn’t experiencing many symptoms until just before I went away.
 I developed a rash, but more importantly I was having difficulty breathing because of my asthma.
 Dr. Mehta was very knowledgeable and kind.
 She quickly reviewed my medical history, as well as my known allergies.
 She addressed my acute asthmatic episode at the office.
 Within minutes, my episode ended.
 She prescribed external and internal medication to ensure that my allergic reactions continued to subside…Within a day or two, I experienced no further allergy symptoms.
 My trip was saved thanks to Dr. Mehta.
 I highly recommend her for her knowledge as well as for the compassion she shows towards her patients.“